206 – Military Leave and Military Leave of Absence

-An eligible employee who wishes to return to duty shall, upon completion of the military service, notify Human Resources of his or her intent to return to duty with the HCSO.
+C. An eligible employee who wishes to return to duty shall, upon completion of the military service, notify H.E.A.R.D of his or her intent to return to duty with the HCSO.

 In accordance with the provisions of the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), an eligible employee shall give such notice of his or her intent to return to duty.

 1. For an absence of five years or less, the employee will submit an application for reemployment to H.E.A.R.D within 90 days of the completion of the military service.

 2. In the event recovery for service-connected injuries is required beyond the 90-day post period, employees may request an extended leave of absence.